Players of Utica

 Players of Utica is a community theater located at 1108 State Street in Utica, New York.
 It opened in 1913 and is the oldest community theater in New York State.
 It is also one of the five oldest community theaters in the United States.
-The theater offers five main-stage performances each season plus occasional cabarets and other entertainments.
+The theater offers five main-stage performances each season plus original works, occasional cabarets, and other entertainments.
+Mission statement: "To present entertainment that enriches, excites, and challenges all members of our diverse community."

 History

-Early History
+Early history

 Originally, Players of Utica was called "The Amusement Club", which was an amateur drama group beginning in 1907.
 In 1913, the club was renamed “The Players.”
 They developed the amateur drama club expanding the field where they performed.
 “Before building their current home at 1108 State Street, the Players have occupied a number of different locations in the Utica area.”
 Additionally, their plays were mostly held in a city auditorium, and most of the performances were one-act plays.
 Later, they used a stage at the Utica County Day School.
 Since that time, The Players began to hire a professional director, Frank Stirling.
 They also rented a space on Mandeville Street, and they built a house, “The Player’s Workshop,” in 1924.
 They held almost all of their productions there, and the major casts, technical crew, and directors were paid from the profits earned from ticket sales.
 They also began to perform most productions at the workshop.
 Some touring performances were held at that time, so the number of its members increased approximately from 500 to 2000.
 They performed in the New Hartford Theater as their own theater by 1929.
 The Players’ orchestration was improved in 1939 by hiring their own orchestra group for 20 years.